codeyumm/RhythmRecall/README.md

 ## Save Music You Want to Hear Later
 - Add songs or albums to your "Listen Later" list.
-- Whether you stumble upon new music or receive recommendations, you can save it for future enjoyment.
+- Whether you stumble for new music or receive recommendations, you can save it for future enjoyment.
 - Never miss out on discovering great music again!

 ## Reviews